ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 problems.

-*PK: I'd suggest doing the header last, as it's not needed or relevant in the beginning*.
-But the very first part of the CMORizing script is a header.
+To simplify this process, ESMValTool provides some convenience functions in ``utilities.py`` , which we already included in the boilerplate code above.

+Apart from a function to easily save data, this module contains different kinds of small fixes to the data attributes, coordinates, and metadata which are necessary for the data field to be CMOR-compliant.
+We will come back to these functionalities in a bit.

+### 3. Finalizing the CMORizer

+Once everything works as expected, there's a couple of things that we can still do.

+- Add header info
+- Make sure the metadata are added to the config file
+- Maybe go through a checklist????
+- add an entry to config-references?

 The header contains information about where to obtain the data, when it was accessed the last time, which ESMValTool "tier" it is associated with, and more detailed information about the necessary downloading and processing steps.

 > ## Fill out the header for the "FLUXCOM" dataset